 The Erasmus+ programme is currently being reviewed by the EU and its budget and programme content post-2021 is being decided.
 It is not known if the UK, or countries in the EU, EEA or Switzerland, will participate in the programme after the 2020-21 academic year.

 The University of Leeds is committed to continuing exchange agreements with our European HE partner institutions after 2020/21, regardless of the decision the Government and the EU take about the UKs future involvement with the next phase of the Erasmus+ programme.
 However, grants for European study abroad and work placements will be dependent upon the outcomes of future negotiations.
 We cant guarantee that all our existing European partners will continue to host Leeds students and its expected that some partnerships will change.

 We are working to secure places for our students at partner universities, with extra consideration for degrees that have a compulsory study abroad requirement.

 While the University endeavours to keep this information as up to date as possible, it cannot be held liable for any inaccuracies.
-For the latest information from the government, please visit the Department for Exiting the European Union website.
+For the latest information from the government, please visit GOV.UK.
 Regularly updated Brexit FAQs for universities and students are also available on the Universities UK website.